 Joop van der Zwan (Concierge at the BSN 1966-2001): another wonderful (his) story by Mike Weston, BSN school archivist

-A couple of months ago, in April, Simon Brooks and Kathy Moore held a party to celebrate their 30 years of living in The Netherlands.
+A couple of months ago, in April, Simon Brooks and Kathy Moore held a party to celebrate their 30 years of living in the Netherlands.
 Among the guests was a certain Joop van der Zwan, seen in the photo at the bottom of this article with his daughter, Anja, plus ex-Head of Economics, Eric Porter, Simon, Mike Weston and Kathy.
 Joop is now in his eighties, still in fine fettle and still very interested in the fortunes of the BSN.
-Daughter Anja, who has worked at the school since 1980 as a laboratory technician, keeps him in the picture.
+Daughter Anja, who worked at the school for many years as a laboratory technician, kept him in the picture.

 But why should this elderly Dutchman be so interested in the fortunes of our school?
 Because he is one of a number of unforgettable, larger than life figures who have dotted the landscape of the BSN over the years.
 Indeed he is now our only direct link with the staff of the Senior School when it first opened in 1966.
 Only a few people at the school will remember Joop – after all he retired 18 years ago – but I think it’s time that others got to know him.
 In an earlier blog I wrote about a man called Bob Carrington, Head of the Senior School when I arrived in The Netherlands in 1972.
 Bob was an important influence on me as a young teacher.
 So, at the same time, was Joop van der Zwan.
 A headmaster and a concierge.